Learn PHP: a PHP tutorial

 ?>

-The <h1> tag for the string Hello World! will automatically be interpreted by your browser as a top heading.
-This is then followed by an automatic line break and the indicator for a text paragraph <p>.
+The text Hello World!, which is enclosed in <h1> tags, is interpreted by the web browser as a primary heading.
+This is succeeded by an automatic line break and the text paragraph between the <p> tags.

 Variables

-PHP users might come across variables in the following form:
+PHP users frequently encounter variables in the following format: $example

-Every variable consists of a dollar sign ($) followed by the name of the variable.
-Variables are used in PHP scripts to integrate external data into web pages.
-These variables can cover many different types of values – from simple numbers and character strings, to entire texts or HTML document structures.
+Each variable consists of a dollar sign ($) followed by the variable name.
+Variables are utilized within PHP scripts to incorporate external data into web pages.
+They can encompass a diverse type of values, ranging from basic numbers and strings to complete texts or HTML document structures.
+PHP distinguishes between seven different variable types:

 $example = "value";

-- A valid variable name must always begin with a letter or an underscore (VALID: $example1 or $_example), but never with a number (INVALID: $1example)
+• A valid variable name always starts with a letter or an underscore ($example1 or $_example), never with a digit (wrong: $1example).

-- PHP is case-sensitive.
-The scripting language differentiates between lower case and upper case characters ($example ≠ $Example)
+• PHP is case-sensitive.
+The script language distinguishes between uppercase and lowercase ($example ≠ $Example).

-- The variable name may not include any spaces or line breaks (INVALID: $example 1)
+• The variable name must not contain spaces or line breaks (wrong: $example 1).

-- Titles that are reserved for other purposes within PHP can’t be used as user-defined variables (e.g. $this)
+• Strings reserved by PHP for other purposes cannot be used as user-defined variables (e.g. ,$this)

 <?php